- Awards Steuben

 Search our directory

-In a city where public relations firms pop up like Starbucks coffee shops, the ones that stick around aren't shy about their success.
+NEW YORK In a city where public relations firms pop up like Starbucks coffee shops, the ones that stick around aren't shy about their success.
 To mark its 50th anniversary, PR powerhouse Edelman Public Relations Worldwide brought its global managers to New York for a week of meetings and events that culminated in a simple, stylish party at the New York Botanical Garden, which toasted firm founder Daniel Edelman and long-term clients.The company chose New York for its celebration to show its loyalty to the city after the September 11 attacks (it was founded in Chicago).
 Taking inspiration from Edelman's family-run business strategy, the party was designed to feel like "the family was having you over for dinner," Edelman staffer Kate Kennedy told us.
 Family matriarch Ruth Edelman chose many of the night's elements, including the flowers from Diana Gould and the band Jump Street, from Steven Scott Orchestras.

 A shiny 1952 Packard was parked outside of the garden's Garden Terrace venue to remind guests of an early client from the year the firm was founded.
 A photo display of company milestonesincluding a blow-up of its first invoicelined the indoor reception area.
 A tented cocktail area housed four food stations with down-home country appetizers, like biscuits and preserves served in wood baskets on gingham tablecloths from Abigail Kirsch Culinary Productions.